Tontonitch/interfacetable_v3t/doc/01-about-the-plugin.md

 channel switches (Fabric OS >= 5.3), Cisco routers/switches, Juniper Netscreen firewalls, Solaris/Sun SPARC hosts, Netapp filers, ...

   * Linux & Windows hosts on various hardware (HP, DELL,...) or virtualized (VMware)

 It should run correctly for any node types for which the main interface/port information are available via snmp queries on the standard MIB-II (RFC1213-MIB)

-List of devices reported as supported: [link](tiki- index.php?page=Nagios+plugins+-+interfacetable_v3t+-+supported+devices "Nagios plugins - interfacetable_v3t - supported devices" )
+List of devices reported as supported: [here](20-supported-devices.md)

 This v3t plug-in version brings lots of enhancements:

   * a unique service for monitoring the interfaces is configured for the monitored node.
 No needs to add/manage/remove interfaces from the monitoring system configuration in case of changes on the interfaces of the node.
   * generation of an interface table which gathers lots of information on the interface states and usages.
 This table can be easily accessed via a web browser.
   * permit customization with the externalization of the html page design in css stylesheets and js files
   * a flexible tracking with an extended interface inclusion/exclusion system
   * full documentation
   * code review and cleaned, following the nagios plugin development guidelines
   * an installer
   * snmp v2c/v3 and 64bits counters support
   * error/discard packet tracking, duplex status tracking
   * and much more ! (see changelogs)

 The new interface inclusion/exclusion system distinguing properties and traffic load.
 3 levels of inclusion/exclusion: